SimCity (2013 video game): Gameplay

 Roads in SimCity are one of the most fundamental elements of the mechanics.
 Unlike previous SimCity games, roads carry water, power, and sewage.
 There are also many new tools for drawing roads.
 They include a straight line tool, one for making rectangular road squares, one for making sweeping arcs, one for making circles, and one for making free-form roads.
 There is also a more diverse range of roads to choose from.
 Starting at dirt roads and going up to six-lane avenues with streetcar tracks, the density of the roads determines the density of the buildings next to them, so dirt roads will only develop low-density buildings.
 There are two different categories of roads, streets and avenues.
 Streets are 24 meters wide and avenues are 48 meters wide.
 Since all streets are the same width, a dirt road can be upgraded to a high-density street.
 In order to upgrade a street to an avenue, one would need to fully demolish the old street and replace it with a larger avenue.
 When high and low-capacity roads intersect, the higher density roads have the right-of-way, thus stop lights and stop signs will be automatically placed.
 In order to space the roads so there will be enough room for buildings to develop, road guides are shown when hovering over an existing road.
+There are a number transportation options, such as boats, buses, trams, and planes.

-Players will be able to specialize cities on certain industries, such as manufacturing, tourism, education, or others.
+Players can specialize cities on certain industries, such as manufacturing, tourism, education, or others.
 Each have distinct appearances, simulation behavior, and economic strategies.
-Players have the option to heavily specialize on one or build multiple specializations in any given city for diversity.
-The game will feature a simulated global economy.
-Prices of key resources like oil or food will fluctuate depending on the game world's supply and demand.
+The game featured a simulated global economy, where prices key resources like oil or food fluctuate depending on the game world's supply and demand.
 In particular, if players all over the world are predominantly selling drilled oil from within their game onto the global market, this will drive the price for this resource down.
 Conversely, a resource that has experienced very little exposure on the world market will be a scarce resource, driving the price up.